AlirezaHPC/365-examples-from-JavaScript/README.md

 299: Write programs that print letter equivalents of even numbers less than 20 using if / else.

 300: Write a program using a triple conditional operator that receives a number from the input and determines whether the input number is even or odd.
+301: Write a program that receives a number and displays the Persian letter equivalent of that number Write the program in such a way that it can be used for numbers (60 ** 10) to (10 ** - 60).
+For negative numbers, write the negative word first.
+(Such as minus one) Use the small-scale (American) mode to name large numbers That is, use millions, billions, trillions, quartiles to name numbers.

+302: Create an array of 10 word numbers so that the last number added is the first element of the array

+303: Define a function that merges three arrays.

+304: Define a function that receives an array and a value from the input and adds the value to the third element later.

+305: Define a function that removes the array of 3 elements from the third element onwards.

+306: Define a function that accepts three values of input and prints a slice of the array according to the input arguments

+307: Write a program that accepts two arrays from the input, sorts the first array in descending order, and sorts the second array in ascending order, then merges them.
+The final array must be neat.

+308: Find the largest element in an array in two ways.

+309: Find the smallest element in the input array in two ways.

+310: Remove the smallest and largest values of an array from it and print the resulting array regularly.

+311: Write a program that examines all modes for the slice method to work on strings.

+312: Define a function that takes the element and length of the extract from the index and prints a slice of the string

+313: Write a program that receives a long string from the input and prints the letter equivalent if there is a number in the string.

+314: Define a function that takes two strings from a word and converts them to uppercase, and finally joins and displays the strings.

+315: Define a function that converts a string into an array based on words.